Federico Chiesa: 2021 UEFA Nations League Finals

 On 6 October, Chiesa assisted Lorenzo Pellegrini's goal in a 2–1 home defeat to Spain in the semi-finals of the 2020–21 UEFA Nations League.
 On 10 October, he won a penalty from which Domenico Berardi scored the match–winning goal to give Italy a 2–1 home victory over Belgium in the bronze medal match of the 2021 UEFA Nations League Finals.

-Euro 2024
+UEFA Euro 2024

 Chiesa was selected in the final squad for UEFA Euro 2024 and started in three of the team's four matches in an eventual round of 16 exit from the competition.

-World Cup Qualifiers 2025
+2026 FIFA World Cup qualifiers

-In September 2025, under new Italy coach Gennaro Gattuso, Chiesa was not included in the squad for the 2026 FIFA World Cup qualifiers against Estonia and Israel.
-Both the player and coach confirmed it was a mutual decision, with Chiesa stating he did not yet feel ready to return.
+In September 2025, under new Italy manager Gennaro Gattuso, Chiesa was not included in the squad for the 2026 FIFA World Cup qualifiers against Estonia and Israel.
+Both the player and the manager confirmed it was a mutual decision, with Chiesa stating he did not yet feel ready to return.